 Involvement Become Cynicism

 If you felt involved in your company and this involvement let place to cynicism, something is wrong.
-How do you know that you’re in the poisonous Land of Cynicism?
+Be attentive to these signs:

-- You begin to criticize many aspects of your work: your colleagues, your clients, your managers and their decisions or actions.
+- You begin to criticize often your colleagues, your clients, or your managers, for their decisions and actions.

 - You have the impress that your work quality decrease, and your colleagues think the same.